purnimaporwal/purnimaporwal/README.md

 ### 📄 IFAD PDF Extractor
 **Python | Built at IFAD**

 70+ multilingual PDFs, 200 pages each.
 I built a tool to extract the right section automatically.
 It works.
-My consultant said it'll keep being useful long after I leave.
+My consultant said it'll keep being useful long even after I leave.

 [→ See how it works](https://github.com/purnimaporwal/ifad-pdr-extractor)